cgrimm-redhat/rhfedora/README.md

 #### vpn_packages:
 This simply provides a listing of the two Red hat RPMs for install of rpmfusion.
 These RPMs are included in the files directory of the role.

-#### baseline_downloads:
-Currently configured to download slack, rocket chat, and atom.
-These are rpms that are downloaded and installed.
-New rpms added here should be in the form of a url to download from.
-Anything in this list will be installed dowloaded and installed.

 #### rpmfusion:
 This simply provides a listing of the two rpmfusion urls for install of rpmfusion.